fxbrartur/fxbrartur/README.md

 ### Hey y'all 👋
-I'm a Software Engineer from Brazil
+I'm a Software Developer from Brazil

 📊 Working on a Mobile Measurement and Analytics company